eggpi/eggpi.github.com/citationhunt/wikicite2017/slides.md

 Data extraction:

+- Batch jobs written in Python

-- Snippets or full sections marked with a template
+- Extract snippets or full sections marked with a template

 - HTML output, annotated with custom CSS classes